Environmental Factors

 Groupthink

-Our own individual thoughts can sometimes be abandoned in favor of the group’s.
+Our need to Belong is so strong, our own individual thoughts can sometimes be abandoned in favor of the group’s.

 Neuroplasticity and Environmental Factors